sbussmann/uvmcmcfit/cdfs_m0.rst

 CDFS_M0: a strongly lensed galaxy, a weakly lensed galaxy, and a sub-mm bright lens
 ***********************************************************************************

-This example shows how to run ``uvmcmcfit`` on the simplest strongly lensed
+This example shows how to run ``uvmcmcfit`` on a complex system: a strongly lensed galaxy, a weakly lensed galaxy, and a sub-mm bright lens.
-system: a single galaxy that is lensed by a single intervening galaxy along the line of sight.

 .. toctree::
     :maxdepth: 2